JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ## Advanced Routes’ Matching Syntax with regex

-Using regular expressions on a route's path can allow fine tuning of the rout.
+Using regular expressions on a route's path can allow fine tuning of the route.

 For example: